CherryflavouredGlevilfan99/CherryflavouredGlevilfan99/README.md

 ## Howdy!

-I'm Glevilfann, but I like to go by Mark!
+I'm <b>Glevilfann</b>, but I like to go by <b>Mark</b>!
 I like Roblox media and stuff.
-I think I'm a cis girl but I'm fine with any pronoun since barely anyone uses them on me enough for me to care.<br><br>
+I'm <I>kind of</I> a girl in a sense but I'm fine with any pronoun since barely anyone uses them on me enough for me to care.<br><br>
 I can't stay active in long conversations without a topic change nor can I always handle social situations.
 I'm introverted and dumb so please help me out if I'm being awkward and making mistakes<br>
- <br> I've dabbled in HTML before but I'm very crappy at it and I only know the bare basics.
+ <br> I've dabbled in HTML before but I'm <I>very crappy</I> at it and I only know the bare basics.
 I do think it's fun, though!
 CSS makes me want to kill myself though.
 Tbh, it's not like I'd use this site often since I just want to direct people on Ponytown to all of the platforms I'm on.<br><br> If you wanted more information, go read my pinned Tumblr post and pronouns.cc, I explain myself better on there!</br> </br>
 <img src="https://64.media.tumblr.com/166af43d2f170d547d4c1b0d0a1f9ab1/d23237db14bb130e-a9/s540x810/08ca95a36d3ed0f953987184d7a0fa0ced5b0f22.webp" alt="Yeucc's cute uncoloured drawing of Mannequin_Mark" width="500" height="500">
 </br> Hateful folks like racists, homophobes, transphobes/TERFS, acephobes and etc are unwelcome, as well as those in radqueer and transmed spaces.
-</br> <b>Pro/darkship please do not discuss your ships and shit around me and act like a normal person around me.
+</br><b><i>Pro/darkship</i> please do not discuss your ships and shit around me and act like a normal person around me.
 If you are incapable of that then do not come to my town.
-I'm trying to recover from the harm that your community had on my mental state when I was in a dark place, fuck off!
-Making myself believe I'm Mannequin Mark is better than whatever you guys got going on.<b>
+I'm trying to recover from the harm that your community had on my mental state when I was in a dark place, <I>fuck off!</I> Making myself believe I'm Mannequin Mark is better than whatever you guys got going on.</b>
-</br>oh and before any normal person gets confused, I am against that stuff but I do tolerate normal conversations with them.
+</br><i>oh and before any normal person gets confused, I am against that stuff but I do tolerate normal conversations with them.</i>

 <!--